w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Unresponsiveness

-For every session, validators will send an "I'm Online" heartbeat to indicate they are online.
+For every session, validators will send an "I'm online" heartbeat to indicate they are live.
 If a validator produces no blocks during an epoch and fails to send the heartbeat, it will be reported as unresponsive.
 Depending on the repeated offences and how many other validators were unresponsive or offline during the epoch, slashing may occur.